TM216/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [su user] change the user ownership
-[whoami] show the effective username of the current user
+[whoami or id -un] show the effective username of the current user [$ groups or id -Gn] prints all the groups the current user is part of